LunarG/VulkanSamples/README.md

 ## New

-- Added APIDumpFile to write APIDump directly to a file
+- Added mutex to APIDump, APIDumpFile and DrawState to prevent apparent threading issues using printf
-- Added MemTracker validation layer
+- Fix support for {Fill,Copy}Memory
-- Added various turn-on tests for variety of driver / compiler features
+- MemTracker can report issues to application via debug callback
-- Fix to wsiPresent to avoid deadlock with X server
+- Update test infrastructure to improve ease of writing new tests.
+Add image comparison feature for regression testing.
+Requires ImageMagick library.
-- Misc. fixes to layers and Intel sample driver
+- Misc. fixes to demos, layers and Intel sample driver

 ## How to Build and Run